To Find Out ALL The Details About the Brandon Woodruff Case, tune in to the 1st season of the American Justice Podcast. Below are the links:

 Phone: (512) 393-7600

 Adrienne McFarland – Adrienne was the other “Special Prosecutor” for the Texas Attorney General’s office that prosecuted Brandon’s case.
-She is still with the AG’s office.
+She has retired from the Attorney General’s Office, but you can reach the criminal prosecution division at the address below to demand they re-open the investigation into Brandon’s case.

 Office of the Attorney General